Young dad-to-be was among 13 US troops killed in Afghanistan

 Stone read a note that his wife, Kim, sent to their son Eli Stone, who is also in the military and deployed elsewhere: “I remember standing in our kitchen and telling y’all to run the other way if you had to go in first.
 And both of you saying, ‘If we die doing this, we die doing what we love.’
 I never knew that would come true, so hold onto all the great memories.
 I know he would want all of his brothers to stay strong and fight hard.”

-Another Marine, Lance Corporal Jared Schmitz, 20, also died in the attack.
+Lance Corporal Jared Schmitz, 20, was one of the other Marines who died in the attack.
 His father, Mark Schmitz, told KMOX Radio that the Marines came to his home in Wentzville, Missouri, at 2:40 a.m.
 Friday to give him the grim news.

 Schmitz said his son, who grew up in the St. Louis area, was among a group of Marines sent back to Afghanistan to assist with evacuation efforts.